cupracer/mailserver/README.md

 active: yes
 add default aliases: yes
 ```

-* create domains as desired
+  - Create additional domains as desired

-* add first mailbox for "main" user (admin):
+  - Add a first mailbox for the admin user:
 ```
 User: USERNAME
 Domain: MYHOSTNAME
 ...
 ```

-* add alias for default domain:
+  - Add an alias for the default domain (FQDN of your mail server):
 ```
 Alias: admin
 Domain: MYHOSTNAME
-To: name of the first mailbox (admin)
+To: name of the first mailbox
 ```

-* change aliases of default domain:
+  - Change aliases of default domain:
 ```
 abuse, hostmaster, postmaster, webmaster --> admin@MYHOSTNAME
 ```

-optional:
-* add alias with different domain to a mailbox...
+* Visit https://MYHOSTNAME/roundcubemail/ and login with you mailbox credentials.
+* Visit https://MYHOSTNAME/rspamd/ to monitor Rspamd's activities.
+* (Hopefully) have fun!